Ex-children's hospital doctor charged with sex crimes - KESQ

 Renick’s small office has been handling charging decisions in the Cumberland matter since Attorney General Jason Miyares handed it off earlier this year in a move than surprised some legal observers, given the nature and scope of the allegations.

-Miyares’ spokeswoman has previously offered a procedural explanation for the change in course.
+Miyares’ spokeswoman has offered a procedural explanation for the change in course.

-“We are grateful to the New Kent County Commonwealth Attorney’s office for finally seeking the justice that our clients deserve,” Biniazan said.
-“These indictments are a direct reflection of our clients’ bravery and their refusal to be silenced.”

 Under the direction of the previous attorney general, Mark Herring, the office prosecuted two hospital staffers.